 Cindi Giglio helps companies facing turning points in their businesses.
 For clients experiencing financial distress, she counsels them on strategies to maximize the value of their assets, whether through bankruptcies, restructurings or other means.
-She also helps solvent clients protect themselves in their dealings with distressed counterparties.
+She also helps solvent clients protect themselves in their dealings with distressed counterparties, whether through protecting clients’ existing relationships or through opportunistic strategies.
 With a practice focused on retail businesses, she understands the particular pressures that are transforming the industry as it's being reshaped by online activity.

 Finding practical solutions when the pressure is on

 Experienced in both transactional work and bankruptcy litigation, Cindi is skilled at using litigation where necessary to achieve the restructuring goals of her clients.
 She is also adept at drafting the necessary transactional documents to facilitate those goals.
 Unlike non-bankruptcy litigation, which often has clear winners and losers, restructurings call on parties to divide a finite pool of resources.
 In such situations, Cindi proposes practical and creative solutions that maximize her clients' recoveries.
 Working with many clients on a repeat basis, she has a deep understanding of their business goals that lets her focus on what's important to them.
 Throughout restructurings and other transactional bankruptcy matters, she stays focused on getting the deal done, not creating obstacles.

 Cindi is also experienced in bankruptcy litigation, having served as the lead restructuring attorney in multiple multibillion-dollar Chapter 11 cases.
 In those cases she has litigated many novel issues, including the application of "safe harbors" in bankruptcy.
 Cindi also regularly counsels liquidators of merchandise and other assets of bankrupt companies and is familiar with all of the pressure points and client concerns in such engagements.